 When Peter compromised, Paul admonished him about his behavior.
 That is why we are directed to admonish one another according to Romans 15:14.
 When we are admonished, we avoid beginning that pattern of compromise.
 But when we aren’t corrected, the problem now arises as compromise becomes a habit and custom.
 It is then that the Christian is on the brink of losing his or her integrity.

-Perhaps you read this and think, what about those with less than perfect integrity?
+Perhaps you read this and think, what about those with less-than-perfect integrity?
 I have good news for you, God desires to see every one of His children fully sanctified, walking in true integrity.
 So, if you find yourself measuring short and want to change, prayerfully study and meditate on Psalms 15:1-5 and Psalms 24:3-5 and begin to apply these scriptures.

-Every Christian should strive to develop clean hands, a pure heart, have no other idols before him, and never be a false witness.
+Every Christian should strive to develop clean hands, and a pure heart, have no other idols before him, and never be a false witness.
 As you begin to diligently apply these truths to your life, the Holy Spirit will surely help you to make it a lifestyle.

 Will Occasional Failure Occur?